TensorVince/PeacefulOpenSourceLicense/README.md

 4. POSL-components are without warranty and fitness for a particular purpose
 <br>

-####EXTENDED PEACEFUL OPEN SOURCE LICENSE (EPOSL)
+###EXTENDED PEACEFUL OPEN SOURCE LICENSE (EPOSL)
 Includes everything the POSL has PLUS:

 5. As long as the enduser uses EPOSL components, restrictions (6. + 7.) are still active, even if he breaks other terms
 6. Project-Freeze: Enduser is not allowed to develop his/her project any further (except to comply with EPOSL)
-7. EVERYONE is allowed to reverse engineer EVERY product of the enduser as long as the enduser uses EPOSL licensed components
+7. EVERYONE is allowed to reverse engineer EVERY product of the enduser as long as the enduser uses EPOSL licensed components --
 ##Summary
 This means following if the enduser uses violence: